-CARBON POOL INCLUDED/ EXCLUDED JUSTIFICATION non-woody biomass include this pool in the project scenario, it must also be included in the baseline scenario.
-Litter Excluded Not a major pool in baseline or project scenarios.
-Below-ground, non-tree biomass Optional Likely to be a significant source of carbon loss in baseline scenario.
-Projects may elect to account for below-ground biomass.
-Where Project Proponents elect to include this pool in the project scenario, it must also be included in the baseline scenario.
+CARBON POOL INCLUDED/ EXCLUDED JUSTIFICATION nents elect to include this pool in the project sce- nario, it must also be included in the baseline scenario.
 Soil organic carbon Included Major carbon pool subject to project activity.
 Dead wood Excluded Not a major carbon pool in the baseline or project scenario.
 Wood products Excluded Not a major carbon pool in the baseline or project scenario.

-2.2.2 GHG SOURCES AND SINKS
+2.2.2 GHG Sources and Sinks